 EBITDA = Net Income + Interest + Taxes + Depreciation + Amortization

-For many businesses, these two methods are enough to properly value their earning potential.
+For many smaller SaaS businesses, these two methods are enough to properly value the earning potential.
 However, founders can find complications with using these, and the EBITDA margin currently generated could stand at zero and isn’t an accurate representation of future earning potential.
 This is when the calculation of revenue should be used instead, which looks at current and future growth to provide a more accurate forecast of the SaaS multiple.

 To summarize, if the business is reliant on the SaaS founders, has a growth of less than 50% year on year, and/or generates less than $5,000,000 revenue in a year, SDE can be used.
 If not, EBITDA or revenue may be a better way to properly assess your SaaS company’s valuation.